Frequently Asked Questions

 Q: Do I need to register for Open House?

-Saturday at your convenience and enjoy your visit to the A&M
+just show up at your convenience and enjoy your visit to the Texas

 Q: How much does it cost?

-A: Nothing!
-Open House admission and participation is free all
+A: Open House admission and participation is FREE all day

 associated pages for details).
 There will be concession stands to